vaydingul/PHYS514_Project/README.md

 # TL&DR

-All project-related deliverable scripts/reports are collected under *scripts* [folder](https://github.com/vaydingul/PHYS514_Project/tree/main/scripts).
+All project-related deliverable scripts/reports are collected under *deliverables* [folder](https://github.com/vaydingul/PHYS514_Project/tree/main/deliverables).

-**It is recommended to read the [project report](https://github.com/vaydingul/PHYS514_Project/tree/main/scripts/ps_report.pdf) before observing the visualization scripts.**
+**It is recommended to read the [project report](https://github.com/vaydingul/PHYS514_Project/tree/main/deliverables/ps_report.pdf) before observing the visualization scripts.**

-There is a script called [main.py](ttps://github.com/vaydingul/PHYS514_Project/tree/main/scripts/main.py) which demonstrates the experiments conducted on *Newtonian approach* and *Relativistic approach*.
+There is a script called [main.py](ttps://github.com/vaydingul/PHYS514_Project/tree/main/deliverables/main.py) which demonstrates the experiments conducted on *Newtonian approach* and *Relativistic approach*.
 This script basically calls the function called *demo()* in each individual script in the same folder.
 The input arguments that can be passed to each individual *demo()* function can be observed in their parent scripts.

 ![Just a funny meme that I encountered in the web :p](report/figures/meme.jpg)